 In Lawrence, there are three areas where an additional sales tax is charged.
 A transportation development district (TDD) adds an additional sales tax to the base sales tax for the purpose of generating revenue to reimburse the project for certain transportation-related expenses associated with the development.
 In all cases, the developer fronts the funds to pay for the improvements and is reimbursed over time as TDD revenue is generated.
 The City is not obligated to reimburse these expenses unless the revenue is generated.
 There is currently a 1-cent Transportation Development District sales tax in the following locations:

 The Oread Hotel

 Adjacent to the University of Kansas at 12th and Indiana, the City Commission approved a 22 year TDD for this project in 2008.
 This luxury hotel is 11 floors tall providing 99 rooms, multiple bars and restaurants, a day spa, and commanding views of the Wakarusa River Valley.
-The TDD sales tax will be in place for 22 years and will be used to help pay for up to $11 million in public improvements including street enhancements, new pedestrian walkways, an underground parking garage, street lights, and infrastructure such as sewer, water, and gas lines.
+The TDD sales tax will be in place for 22 years and will be used to help pay for up to $11 million in developer-paid, transportation related public infrastructure expenses.

 This project is located at the northeast corner of the intersection of 6th and Wakarusa Streets.
 Approved by the City Commission in October of 2008, Bauer Farms provides a variety of retail stores for residents of western Lawrence.
-The TDD sales tax will be in place for 22 years and will help pay for up to $6.8 million in public improvements including new sidewalks, streets, sewer and water infrastructure, and lighting for the district.
+The TDD sales tax will be in place for 22 years and will reimburse up to $6.8 million in developer-paid, transportation related public infrastructure expenses.

-All special taxing districts in the City are mapped at the City's GIS web page.
+All special taxing districts in the City are available via interactive maps on the City's GIS maps page.